sandesh2526/Quizzical/README.md

 ## Intro

-Quizzical is a random trivia quiz
+Quizzical is a random trivia quiz.
+It randomly fetches the questions from Opentdb API.

-Currently stuck at restarting the game.